-When a student arrives to school tardy without a parent note or unaccompanied by a parent, an unexcused tardy will be documented.
-Students are allowed up to 3 unexcused tardies per quarter.
-Students exceeding 3 tardies during the quarter will be assigned an office detention for each unexcused tardy for the remainder of the quarter.
+When a student arrives at school, tardy without a parent note, or unaccompanied by a parent, an unexcused tardy will be documented.
+Students are allowed up to six unexcused tardies per trimester.
+Students exceeding six tardies during the quarter will be assigned an office detention for each unexcused tardy for the remainder of the trimester.
 A student may present a note excusing a tardy the following day.